ReinhardMartin/dncs-http3/README.md

 ```
 google-chrome --enable-quic --quic-version=h3-29
 ```
+This will be necessary for the next part.

 ## Performance Evaluation
 All the measurements have to be taken from the client, which is accessible with the command `vagrant ssh`.
 First, to have a brief overview of what has to be expected, we have a look at **httpstat**'s output (of index.html web page)
 - HTTP/3

 - HTTP/2

 - TCP

+Now, for a more in depth analysis, we launch _Google Chrome_ where we can access our domain and test it with _Chrome Devtools_.